Here you will find

 16) When you sign up for anything (a service, a social media site or anything) or download an app or run a browser plugin READ THEIR TERMS, don’t just click “I accept”.

 17) Many companies that do harvesting, advertising and analytics have opt out polices or where you can limit what they harvest and how they use it.
-Look into that.
+Look into that but don’t assume they actually live up to what they claim.

 18) Avoid staying signed in anywhere (facebook or anywhere) when you surf around or visit other sites.